Stuycs-K/project03-final-10-pany-wus-lil/DEVLOG.md

 ### 2024-01-12 - Integrating struct card and server/client
 Print statements to clarify gameplay and moved around code added during server/client-card integration Started UNO! and GAME OVER! handling

+### 2024-01-14 - Restructuring server-client
+Adjusted makefile to ensure clean works even if one of the files are missing